learn-co-curriculum/dsc-stat-distributions-use-cases/README.md

 ### The Poisson Distribution

 The Poisson distribution represents the probability of $n$ events in a given time period when the overall rate of occurrence is constant.
 A typical example is pieces of mail.
 If your overall mail received is constant, the number of items received on a single day (or month) follows a Poisson distribution.
-Other examples might include visitors arriving on a website, or customers arrive at a store, or clients waiting to be served in a queue.
+Other examples might include visitors to a website, or customers arriving at a store, or clients waiting to be served in a queue.

 ### The Uniform Distribution